 Any P-channel enhancement mode MOSFET will do if it has:

 We used a chunky sample with those characteristics but one example that will work for more integrated solutions is the DMG2305UX.
 Always verify that the drain-source on-resistance (Rdson) is sufficiently low when the gate voltage is at the supply level.
 How low this resistance depends on how much the load current is and what the acceptable voltage drop in the design is.
 The DMG2305UX is specified to have a Rdson of max 100mOhm with a gate voltage (Vgs) of -2.5V (at room temperature).
 In this application, the load current is less than 200mA so the 100mOhm resistance can cause (in this case an insignificant) maximum voltage drop of 20mV.

 Adding Arduino Pro Mini as a power switch to peripheral components results in the current decreased to 5uA, which then results in the average current of 0.4 mA, for the activity: Send Data (SMS), Wait 1h, and Repeat.

 The hardware design considerations such as adding the possibility to switch off the peripheral components besides putting the modem and CPU in idle mode can give significant improvements in energy consumption.
-As showcase here, the increase of the battery life of this sea level indicator can be up to 40 times, compared to the initial non-optimized setup.
-Additional thing to consider is the activity type, what is its purpose and if the active part (sending data) can be less frequent without losing the purpose of the device.
+As showcased here, the increase of the battery life of this sea-level indicator can be up to 40 times, compared to the initial non-optimized setup.
+An additional thing to consider is the activity type, what is its purpose, and if the active part (sending data) can be less frequent without losing the purpose of the device.

 The Qoitech Team